-4601.
-Penalty.
-Any person who willfully violates any provision of this chapter or rule or regulation of the board is guilty of a misdemeanor and shall be punisbable by a fine of not more than one thousand dollars (\$1,000) or by imprisonment in the county jail for not more than six months, or by both such fine and imprisonment.
-The person is guilty of a separate misdemeanor offense under this section for each day in which an order for corrective action issued pursuant to Section 4605 or 4608 is violated.
+the board is euilty of a misdemeanor and shall be punishable by a fine of not more than one thousand the board is guilty of a misdemeanor and shall be punishable by a fine of not more than six months. or by both such fine the board is guilty of a misdemeanor and shall be punishable by a fine of not more than one thousand in prison is guilty of a separate misdemeanor offense under this section for each ars (\$1,000) or by imprisonment in the county jail for not more than six months, or by both such fine or of the county jail to Section 4605 or 4608 is violated.
+Imprisonment.
+The person is guilty of a separate misdemeanor offense under this section issued pursuant to Section 4605 or 4608 is violated.